GridlockNetwork/Resources/whitepapers/readme.md

 Distributed key generation ensures that the private keys are never fully available, which eliminates problems with potentially compromised nodes.
 TSS requires multiple rounds of communication between participating devices to generate a private key; the amount of communication required depends on the number of participants.

-Before user interaction, private-public keypairs are generated for all supported coins, reducing the wallet generation time for new users.
+Before user interaction, private-public keypairs are generated for all supported coins, reducing the vault generation time for new users.
 Keys are stored in the system and available for user association once a user account is created.

 ### Transaction Signing